Why Use Self-Assessment Tools

 How to Request Access

-Assessments and interpretations can be expensive, but as a current Bryn Mawr student, LILAC provides access to these self-assessment tools for free.
+Assessments and interpretations can be expensive, but current Bryn Mawr students have access to these self-assessment tools for free.
 For the Strong Interest Inventory and the Myers Briggs Type Indicator (MBTI), a counselor must first recommend this assessment during an appointment.
 Click here to make an appointment.)
 To receive a code to take any of the assessments below, please complete the following link.
-After completing the link you will receive an email from Career and Professional Development, that will include the details and specific instructions for taking the specific assessment(s) that you selected.
+After completing the link you will receive an email from Career Engagement that will include the details and specific instructions for taking the specific assessment(s) that you selected.

 The CareerLeader tool is a fully integrated approach to business career self-assessment built on the premise that your interests, motivators and skills will drive your future career success and satisfaction.
 Based on more than 50 collective years of scientific research and career development experience, CareerLeader has been designed to:

 - Provide expert assessments of your unique pattern of business-relevant interests, motivators and skills;

 - Match you to specific business-related careers when compared to their database of hundreds of thousands of business professionals and;

 - Help you understand what organizational cultures will be the best fit for you.